 The rich man in this parable represented the Jewish nation.
 This is brought out by the repeated use of the term "Father Abraham".
 "And he cried and said, Father Abraham, ..."
-(Luke 16:24) The Jews "answered Him, We be Abraham's seed, and were never in bondage to any man: how sayest thou, Ye shall be made free?"
+(Luke 16:24) At another time the Jews "answered him [Christ], We be Abraham's seed, and were never in bondage to any man: how sayest thou, Ye shall be made free?"
 (John 8:33)